cypnk/Anime-List/README.md

 Kimi ni Todoke
 Kimi to Boku
 Kinnikuman (1983)
+Kino no Tabi - the Beautiful World (2003)
 Knight's & Magic
 Kobayashi-san Chi no Maid Dragon
 Kodomo no Omocha (Kodocha 1996)